leon4rd/test/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## Why was the shirt happy to hang around the tank top?
+Because it was armless